Health Profession Students

 Apply to a Health Professions Program

-Applying to a rewarding career in a health profession program takes just a few extra steps.
+Applying to a rewarding career in a health professions program takes just a few extra steps.
 Some programs may have limited enrollment or special deadlines.
 Be sure to follow all application steps, whether you’re applying for a degree or certificate program.

-Step 1: Apply for Admission to ECC
+Step 1: Apply for Admission to Elgin Community College

 Step 2: Apply for Admission to a Health Professions Program